opentok/screensharing-extensions/firefox/README.md

 ## Prerequisites for building your extension

-To build your screen-sharing extension for Firefox, you need to install Node Package Manager (npm) and the jpm Node library.
+To build your screen-sharing extension for Firefox, you need to [install Node and Node Package Manager][npm] (npm).
+Then use npm to install the jpm package:

-Then, navigate to the ScreenSharing subdirectory, and run the following:

-`./node_modules/jpm xpi`

-This generates the screen-sharing extension.
+    npm install jpm

 ## Customizing the extension for your website